jayqi/reprexlite/docs/docs/design-philosophy.md

 # Design Philosophy

 Reprex is a portmanteau for **repr**oducible **ex**ample.
-This term and its ideal characteristics have been popularized within the R data science community, driven by the adoption of the [reprex](https://reprex.tidyverse.org/index.html) tidyverse package.
+This term and its associated approach to minimal reproducible examples have been popularized within the R data science community, driven by the adoption of the [reprex](https://reprex.tidyverse.org/index.html) tidyverse package.

 > The reprex code:
 >